Helsing (company): History

-Helsing was founded in March 2021 originally as an artificial intelligence software company by Torsten Reil, a gaming developer; Gundbert Scherf, who previously worked in the German Ministry of Defence; and Niklas Köhler, a machine learning engineer.
+Helsing was founded in March 2021 originally as an artificial intelligence software company by Torsten Reil, a computational biologist educated at the University of Oxford who previously founded NaturalMotion, a gaming company later acquired by Zynga; Gundbert Scherf, who previously worked in the German Ministry of Defence; and Niklas Köhler, a machine learning engineer.
 Their software uses AI to analyse large amounts of sensor and weapons system data, providing real-time battlefield insights that inform and enhance military decision-making.
 Later, Helsing started designing and manufacturing its own drones, announcing the HX-2 drones in December 2024.
 Based in Munich, the company has established subsidiaries in Estonia, France, and the United Kingdom.
 According to Reil, part of the motivation for starting the company was Russia's annexation of Crimea in 2014.
 The company pledges to only sell to democratic governments.

 Cofounder Köhler's deep learning company called Hellsicht, founded in 2017, was folded into Helsing.
 In 2022, Helsing acquired Design AI, a company that specialises in reinforcement learning.

-After Russian troops had begun the invasion of Ukraine since 24 February 2022, Helsing established partnerships with Rheinmetall in September 2022 and Saab in September 2023 to integrate Helsing's AI into their existing weapons systems. and continued to develop AI systems for Ukraine as the war carries on.
+After Russian troops had begun the invasion of Ukraine since 24 February 2022, Helsing established partnerships with Rheinmetall in September 2022 and Saab in September 2023 to integrate Helsing's AI into their existing weapons systems, and continued to develop AI systems for Ukraine as the war carries on.
+The partnership with Rheinmetall fell through in 2024, the company instead partnered with Helsing's competitor, Auterion.

 In 2024, Helsing secured a contract to build AI infrastructure for the Future Combat Air System.
 Also that year, the company partnered with Airbus to develop Wingman's AI system.
 Their AI has been integrated into the Eurofighter Typhoon EK's onboard system.
 The radar system of Saab JAS 39 Gripen was also upgraded with Helsing's software.

 In May and June 2025, the companies together conducted a combat trial known as "Project Beyond," testing Helsing's AI agent, Centaur, in a real-world dogfight scenario.
 Considered the first publicly known instance of AI piloting a fully operational fighter jet, the trial involved a Gripen E in a beyond visual range combat scenario against a human-operated Gripen D. The outcome was inconclusive regarding performance superiority, though the company has claimed that in simulated dogfights, its AI fares better.
 Helsing has also partnered with the Bundeswehr to upgrade their existing military platforms, like armoured vehicles, by integrating its AI technologies.